-Caltech's educational objective is to provide an outstanding education that prepares students to become world leaders in science, engineering, academia, business, and public service.
+Caltech provides an outstanding education that prepares students to become world leaders in science, engineering, academia, business, and public service.
+The Institute aims for these educational outcomes:

-The Institute's educational outcomes are as follows.

-- Caltech graduates can analyze, synthesize, and communicate ideas. - Caltech graduates demonstrate integrity, personal and professional responsibility, and respect for others. - Bachelor of Science graduates can identify, analyze, and solve challenging problems within and across science and engineering disciplines. - Bachelor of Science graduates can apply their analytic skills to other areas of knowledge and understand issues important in our society. - Master of Science graduates can apply advanced knowledge in a specialized area in preparation for professional careers. - Doctor of Philosophy graduates can independently identify, analyze, and solve fundamental research problems with breadth and depth.
+- Graduates can analyze, synthesize, and communicate ideas. - Graduates demonstrate integrity, personal and professional responsibility, and respect for others. - Bachelor of Science graduates can identify, analyze, and solve challenging problems within and across science and engineering disciplines. - Bachelor of Science graduates can apply their analytic skills to other areas of knowledge and understand issues important in our society. - Master of Science graduates can apply advanced knowledge in a specialized area in preparation for their professional careers. - Doctor of Philosophy graduates can independently identify, analyze, and solve fundamental research problems with breadth and depth.

-The Institute is organized into six divisions: Biology; Chemistry and Chemical Engineering; Engineering and Applied Science; Geological and Planetary Sciences; the Humanities and Social Sciences; and Physics, Mathematics and Astronomy.
-It is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
+Caltech is an independent, privately supported university.
+It has six academic divisions: Biology; Chemistry and Chemical Engineering, Engineering and Applied Science; Geological and Planetary Sciences; the Humanities and Social Sciences; and Physics, Mathematics and Astronomy.